 Children's knowledge and understanding will be assessed at the end of relevant modules in Science and PSHE.
-These will be reviewed by the Well Being team.

-Their progress and learning in Relationships Education will be regularly assessed against the appropriate learning outcomes, using a variety of methods including the use of Draw and Write techniques, circle time, brainstorming questionnaires, quizzes and activities.
+These will be reviewed by the Relationships Education lead.
+Their progress and learning in Relationships Education will be regularly assessed against the appropriate learning outcomes on Insight, using a variety of methods including the use of Draw and Write techniques, circle time, brainstorming questionnaires, quizzes and activities.